Skip to Content

 Damaged or missing smoke detectors

-Understanding the difference between normal wear and tear and excessive property damage is vital to avoid legal issues in small claims court.
+Understanding the difference between normal wear and tear and excessive property damage is vital to avoid legal issues in justice court.

 7. What happens when a tenant signs a lease, pays the deposit but doesn’t move in?

 In this case, the landlord has a right to mitigate.
-Texas rental law states that a landlord can charge reletting fees of up to 85% of one month’s rent.
-Or they can deduct their actual costs to find new tenants when a lease isn’t fulfilled.
+Texas law states that a landlord can charge reletting fees of up to 85% of one month’s rent.
+These fees are meant to cover costs.
+Or they can deduct their actual costs and any related fees to find new tenants when a lease isn’t fulfilled, provided the tenant has given a forwarding address for correspondence.

-Unless the security deposit was claimed to cover loss or damage, a landlord must return the security deposit at the end of the lease.
+Unless the security deposit was claimed to cover loss or damage, under Texas law, a landlord must refund the refundable security deposit at the end of the lease.

-On the day the tenant moves out of the rental unit, the landlord has 30 days to refund the deposit to the tenant.
+From the date the tenant moves out of the rental unit, the landlord has 30 days to refund the security deposit to the tenant.
 The only exception to this general rule is if the landlord doesn’t have the tenant’s forwarding address.
-In this case, the landlord must wait until the tenant provides it.
+In this case, the landlord must wait until the tenant provides the tenant’s forwarding address.

-The landlord can also demand an advance written notice of the move as a condition for refunding the deposit.
-That being said, a landlord can only do this if this requirement was highlighted in the lease or rental agreement.
+A Texas landlord can also demand an advance notice of the move as a condition for refunding the security deposit.
+That being said, a landlord can only do this if this requirement and any associated fees are highlighted in the lease or rental agreement.

-If there is damage to the property, the landlord has a right to make deductions provided they include an itemized list of expenses.
+If there is damage to the property, the landlord has the right to make deductions from the Texas security deposit, provided they include an itemized list of expenses.
 In this case, the damages must be over normal wear and tear.
-Examples of property damage that warrant security deposit deductions include:
+Cosmetic issues like faded paint or lightly scuffed floors are typically considered normal wear and tear.

 • Huge stains on the carpet